UltraEngine/Documentation/CPP/Mesh_AddPolygon.md

 | PRIMITIVE_TESSELLATE_INNER0 | interior of primitive is tessellated |
 | PRIMITIVE_TESSELLATE_INNER1 | for quads only, interior of primitive is tessellated |
 | PRIMITIVE_TESSELLATE_ALL | primitive is tessellated along all edges |

-The number of indices being added must match the number of polygon vertices the mesh uses.
-For example, you must use the overload of the method that adds three indices if the mesh is a triangle mesh.

-Once a mesh has been finalized, additional primitives cannot be added to it.

 ## Returns